 Want to get involved in a meaningful and transformational ministry?
 We are always looking for people that enjoy building relationships and have a vision and passion to reach the homeless.
 It takes vision to look past the immediate situation to the unclaimed and/or reclaimed potential of the individual, and it takes passion - a desire and energy to build those relationships that help facilitate change.

 Fullerton, CA 92832

 Youth and Community Centers

 Salvation Army Youth Centers located in Anaheim, Santa Ana and Tustin Ranch, provide a safe and protected environment for young people to develop and grow.
 Children are taught basic life skills that build character and enhance both learning and physical development.
 Programs offered include recreation, homework assistance, arts and crafts, performing arts, and physical education.
-Our afterschool programs in Anaheim and Tustin are state licensed and offer the highest standard of care and programming.
+Our afterschool program in Tustin is state licensed and offers the highest standard of care and programming.

 Children also have the opportunity to attend local summer day and residential camps (Salvation Army Camps in the Santa Monica Mountains) that provide wonderful outdoor and field trip experiences.

 At our Schmid Family Red Shield Center in Anaheim, people of all ages can enjoy our heated indoor pool, as well as fitness center and many other community amenities.

 The Salvation Army in Orange County operates two transitional housing programs to empower homeless families to become self-sufficient in attaining permanent housing solutions.
 The programs include subsidized rental units, case manager support and counseling, budgeting and goal setting training, childcare and afterschool support, educational opportunities, and assistance with finding affordable housing.

 YOUTH & COM.
 CENTERS